-These questions only deal with the echinococcus or tapeworm medication, the animal also has to fulfil the other import requirements.
+These questions only deal with E. multilocularis (hereafter referred to as echinococcus or tapeworm treatment), the animal must also fulfil the other import requirements.
 The anti-echinococcus treatment is only required of dogs.
 Cats or ferrets do not need to be medicated.

 1. I will be taking my dog with me to Sweden, what should I do when returning to Finland?

-If the trip is of a one-off nature or if you travel a couple of times a year, the easiest way is to ask a veterinarian abroad to administer the tapeworm medication to the dog 1–5 days (24-120 hours) before returning to Finland.
+If the trip is of a one-off nature or if you travel a couple of times a year, the easiest way is to ask a veterinarian abroad to administer the tapeworm treatment to the dog 1-5 days (24-120 hours) before returning to Finland.
 The veterinarian will record this in the pet passport.
-If the medication is administered the day before arriving in Finland, it is also worth asking the veterinarian to record in the pet passport what time the medication was administered.
+If the treatment is administered the day before arriving in Finland, it is also worth asking the veterinarian to record in the pet passport what time the treatment was administered.

 If you travel regularly, you can also use the 28 day rule.
 A veterinarian in Finland gives your dog the treatment two times between a minimum of 1 day (24 hours) and a maximum of 28 days.
 After your dog has received the second treatment, he can travel freely between Finland and all EU-countries, Norway, Switzerland and Iceland for 28 days.
 If you travel for longer than 28 days, your dog can be treated by a veterinarian in any EU-country, Norway, Switzerland or Iceland every maximum 28 days for as long as you travel.
 When you have returned to Finland after travelling, a veterinarian in Finland will give your dog a final treatment to end the 28 day rule.